Millions of YouTube Viewers Face Major Restrictions, and People Are Not Happy

 Understanding the Psychology Behind User Reactions

 It's important to understand that users' frustration with the new AI-powered age estimation system can be traced back to well-established psychological principles.
-According to the Privacy Paradox theory, people tend to react negatively when they perceive their privacy is being compromised, even if they voluntarily share information online.
+According to Dr. Jonathan Haidt, a social psychologist, "When individuals feel their privacy is threatened, they often react with resistance, even if they have willingly shared information."
 The implementation of AI to assess age could be seen as an invasion of privacy, which may explain the intense user backlash.
+As noted by Dr. Robert Cialdini, an expert on influence, "People are more likely to oppose measures that they perceive as intrusive, leading to significant pushback against such technologies."

 What’s next